Coherentism: Definition

 As a theory of truth, coherentism restricts true sentences to those that cohere with some specified set of sentences.
-Someone's belief is true if and only if it is coherent with all or most of his or her other (true) beliefs.
+Someone's belief is true if and only if it is coherent with all or most of their other (true) beliefs.
 The terminology of coherence is then said to correlate with truth via some concept of what qualifies all truth, such as absoluteness or universalism.
 These further terms become the qualifiers of what is meant by a truth statement, and the truth-statements then decide what is meant by a true belief.
 Usually, coherence is taken to imply something stronger than mere consistency.
 Statements that are comprehensive and meet the requirements of Occam's razor are usually to be preferred.

 As an illustration of the principle, if people lived in a virtual reality universe, they could see birds in the trees that aren't really there.
 Not only are the birds not really there, but the trees aren't really there either.
 The people may or may not know that the bird and the tree are there, but in either case there is a coherence between the virtual world and the real one, expressed in terms of true beliefs within available experience.
 Coherence is a way of explicating truth values while circumventing beliefs that might be false in any way.
 More traditional critics from the correspondence theory of truth have said that it cannot have contents and proofs at the same time, unless the contents are infinite, or unless the contents somehow exist in the form of proof.
 Such a form of 'existing proof' might seem ridiculous, but coherentists tend to think it is non-problematic.
 It therefore falls into a group of theories that are sometimes deemed excessively generalistic, what Gábor Forrai calls 'blob realism'.

 Perhaps the best-known objection to a coherence theory of truth is Bertrand Russell's argument concerning contradiction.
 Russell maintained that a belief and its negation will each separately cohere with one complete set of all beliefs, thus making it internally inconsistent.
 For example, if someone holds a belief that is false, how might we determine whether the belief refers to something real although it is false, or whether instead the right belief is true although it is not believed?
 Coherence must thus rely on a theory that is either non-contradictory or accepts some limited degree of incoherence, such as relativism or paradox.
 Additional necessary criteria for coherence may include universalism or absoluteness, suggesting that the theory remains anthropological or incoherent when it does not use the concept of infinity.
 A coherentist might argue that this scenario applies regardless of the theories being considered, and so, that coherentism must be the preferred truth-theoretical framework in avoiding relativism.